MystenLabs/sui/crates/sui-framework/docs/collectible.md

 <a name="0x2_collectible_ENotOneTimeWitness"></a>

-For when a witness type passed is not an OTW.
+A witness type passed is not an OTW.

 <pre><code><b>const</b> <a href="collectible.md#0x2_collectible_ENotOneTimeWitness">ENotOneTimeWitness</a>: u64 = 0;